-SeaCrest Wealth Management, LLC is a large, fee-based financial advisor firm with a group of 45 advisors and $739.5 million in assets under management (AUM).
-Aside from its headquarters in New York, SeaCrest employs advisors in 16 other states.
+SeaCrest Wealth Management is a large financial advisory firm located in Purchase, New York.
+It is included on our list of the top financial advisors in Purchase.
+This large, fee-based financial advisory firm has a large group of on-staff advisors and over a billion dollars in assets under management (AUM).
+Aside from its headquarters in New York, SeaCrest employs advisors in a handful of other states.
 The firm’s clients have access to investment management, financial planning, consulting and retirement plan advisory services.

 SeaCrest Wealth Management Background

-Founded in 2008, SeaCrest Wealth Management is principally owned by financial services holding company SeaCrest Management, LLC.
+Founded in 2008, SeaCrest Wealth Management is principally owned by the financial services holding company SeaCrest Management, LLC.
 The firm is under the leadership of three managing partners: Rajesh Gupta, Edward Sullivan and Ronald Lenihan.
-This group has 97 years of collective experience in investment management, making them bona fide veterans.
+This group has about 100 years of collective experience in investment management, making them bona fide veterans.

-Individuals and businesses make up 98% of the client base at SeaCrest Wealth Management.
-High-net-worth individuals, estates, trusts, retirement plans, charitable organizations and investment limited partnerships round out SeaCrest’s typical clientele.
+Non-high-net-worth individuals and businesses make up the vast majority of the client base at SeaCrest Wealth Management.
+High-net-worth individuals, estates, trusts, retirement plans and charitable organizations round out the firm’s typical clientele.

 There are no minimum investable asset requirements at SeaCrest Wealth Management.